The 6 Basic Wicca Tools

 3. Boline

-The Boline is the white handled counterpart to the Athame, and is used, as one might suspect, for cutting things in the physical realm.
+The Boline is the white-handled counterpart to the Athame and is made use of, as one might suspect, for cutting things in the physical realm.
 It is sometimes shaped as a small sickle, rather than a straight blade.
 It is often used for cutting cords, carving runes into objects, chopping magical herbs, or even mixing cooking mixtures.

 4. Wand